 There's a very subtle one involving Witch Beatrice.
 So you beat the Four Kings, quite possibly with the help of phantom Beatrice, and you're exulting and also wondering just when you're going to meet Beatrice for real, since she's helped you out via phantom sign twice now.
 And then you go beyond the Kings, and you see... a body with all of Beatrice's stuff on it.
 The item descriptions make it clear Beatrice lived centuries before you did and could help you due to Lordran's convoluted flow of time, but for your purposes, she's dead.
 She may have even tried challenging the Kings again after helping you.

-New hopes were given in a released DLC, except it's false hope, you still have to kill him, even though he recognizes you from the past but must reluctantly fight to uphold his promise.
+New hopes were given in a released DLC, except it's false hope and you still have to kill him.
+Though he recognizes you from the past he must reluctantly fight to uphold his promise.

-Its all in true Dark Souls style ofcourse.
-One can only imagine how that conversation went with the designers "Hey guys, lets be nice to the players and make Sif savable in the DLC since they meet him as a puppy in the new content.." *design team look at each other for a moment and then burst into laughter* "Naahh lets make fighting him EVEN WORSE for them!"
+It's all in true Dark Souls style.
+One can only imagine how that conversation went with the designers "Hey guys, let's be nice to the players and make Sif savable in the DLC since they met him as a puppy in the new content.." *design team look at each other for a moment and then burst into laughter* "Naahh let's make fighting him EVEN WORSE for them!"

 Ceaseless Discharge seems like a one-off, gruesome monster that plays no point but to guard Lost Izalith and a decent armor set, set?
 Well, according to some hints in game and also outright stated in an interview with one of the creators CD there is actually a brother of the Sisters of Chaos, who was born covered in sores that constantly poured out lava.
 The Witch of Izalith and her daughters made the Orange Charred Ring to help him with the pain, but he dropped it and the ring was taken by the Centipede Demon.
 In the interview the director stated that now he's become a sad, twisted giant who's only form of solace is watching over his sisters grave and ignoring the pain from his the lava ceaselessly discharging from his warped body Bet you feel bad for chuckling at his name now, huh?